Mallick17/AWS-CCP/README.md

 ### AWS Systems Manager(SSM)
 - AWS Systems Manage gives you visibility and control of your infrastructure on AWS.
 This service allows you to group your resources according to applications, view operational data for monitoring and troubleshooting, and take action on your groups of resources.
 AWS Systems Manager simplifies resource and application management, shortens the time to detect and resolve operational problems, and makes it easy to operate and manage your infrastructure securely at scale.
 It provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operational tasks across your AWS resources.
 - AWS Systems Manager allows you to view and control your AWS resources.
 It helps to identify and resolve operational issues quickly across multiple AWS resources, thereby simplifying operational tasks and reducing the time it takes to resolve them.
 With AWS Systems Manager, you can group resources, like Amazon EC2 instances or Amazon S3 buckets, by application, view operational data for monitoring and troubleshooting, and take action on your groups of resources.
 AWS Systems Manager helps you to maintain security and compliance by scanning your instances against your patch, configuration, and custom policies.
+- AWS Systems Manager offers you visibility and control over your AWS infrastructure.
+It enables you to automate operational tasks, such as patching software, managing servers, and orchestrating various AWS services.
+While it's an invaluable tool for managing and optimizing your AWS environment.

 ## AWS Firewall Manager
 - AWS Firewall Manager is a security management service that centrally configures and manages firewall rules across multiple AWS accounts and resources.
 It automates the deployment and enforcement of security policies, ensuring consistent protection for applications deployed in AWS.
 Firewall Manager supports AWS WAF, AWS Shield Advanced, and VPC security groups, allowing administrators to create and apply rules based on security best practices.
 It simplifies compliance by providing a unified view of security policies and their enforcement status, thereby enhancing the overall security posture of AWS environments.